Hitahikosan Line

 The Hitahikosan Line (日田彦山線, Hitahikosan-sen) is a railway line in Japan, operated by Kyushu Railway Company (JR Kyushu).
-It connects Jōno Station in Kitakyushu, Fukuoka Prefecture with Yoake Station in Hita, Ōita Prefecture and features the 4380 m Shakadake Tunnel between Chikuzen Iwaya and Hikosan station, where a fatal tunnel collapse occurred during construction in 1953, killing 21 construction workers.
+It connects Jōno Station in Kitakyushu, Fukuoka Prefecture with Soeda Station in Soeda, Fukuoka Prefecture.

+Prior to 5 July 2017, the line continued from Soeda Station to Yoake Station in Hita, Ōita Prefecture.
+This section of the line features the 4380 m Shakadake Tunnel between Chikuzen Iwaya and Hikosan station, where a fatal tunnel collapse occurred during construction in 1953, killing 21 construction workers.
 The line is named after Hita and Mount Hiko.

+On 5 July 2017, torrential rainfall from Severe Tropical Storm Nanmadol (also known as Typhoon No. 3) resulted in the closure of the section of the line between Soeda and Yoake.
+The damage was severe and included the destruction of several bridges and parts of the track being washed away.

+On 16 July 2020, JR Kyushu formally announced plans to permanently replace the section of railway line with a bus rapid transit (BRT) service.
+The BRT route, operated by JR Kyushu Bus Company, opened on 28 August 2020 under the name BRT Hikoboshi Line (ＢＲＴひこぼしライン, BRT Hikoboshi Rain)[ja] (also referred to as Hita Hikosan Line BRT).